 It should be noted that, in spite of this seemingly noble gesture of goodwill and humanity, no mention is made of the actions taken by Americans domestically against their fellow Americans of German descent and German immigrants at the time.

 The ceremony was broadcast live by NBC on the radio as was a translated rebroadcast in Germany.
 Paramount News and Universal Newsreel were on hand to film and make recordings in both English and German.
-It was a huge media event at the time with support from Washington D.C. and the then German Weimar Republic.
+It was a huge media event at the time with support from Washington D.C. and what was then the German Weimar Republic.

 During his address the German ambassador accepted this symbol of reconciliation on behalf of the German people.
 He also called for cooperation in building a lasting peace and "in front of the graves of those who died during the war it becomes self-evident that love should guide the world and prevent further willful destruction of human lives and civilization."